Take Care of Your Marble Floors with Proper Maintenance

 There is a myriad of marbles which range from the very soft to the hard.
 The hardness of marble depends on its composition.
 There are some which are very solid while there are others which have veins running throughout them that they make very bad choices when it comes to flooring.
 Although the veins add to the marble’s beauty, they are prone to cracks.
-Marble stones which are suited for flooring are A and B. Marbles which have veins are classified under C.
+Marble stones that are suited for flooring are A and B. Marbles that have veins are classified under C.

 Know your marble

-Marble has a lot of similarities with other stones so before you even start maintenance, it is a must to make sure that what you really have is marble.
+Marble has a lot of similarities with other stones so before you even start maintenance, it is a must to make sure that what you have is a marble.
 Marble is a mixture of limestone and sand.
 It is harder than limestone but it still reacts to some solutions or acids which have lime.
 This is why it is important to be very careful when using polishes and other chemicals on marble.

-The type of maintenance and the frequency of maintenance depend on where marble is installed and the wear and tear it is subjected to.
+The type of maintenance and the frequency of maintenance depends on where marble is installed and the wear and tear it is subjected to.
 Marble flooring in high traffic areas, frequent maintenance has to be performed.
 The same thing can be said if you want to keep your marble very glossy.

 When cleaning marble, always use cleaners with neutral pH because alkaline and other acids will greatly affect the marble.
 The best cleaning tip is often the simplest.
 All you need is a clean mop and a mixture of water and ammonia.
 This will not only get rid of grease and dirt but it will not affect the shine of the marble.

-If you also want your marble flooring or countertops to remain glossy and to get rid of scratches at the same time, it is best to have a professional sand, hone and polish it regularly.
+If you also want your marble flooring or countertops to remain glossy and to get rid of scratches at the same time, it is best to have professional sand, hone and polish it regularly.